pytorch/tutorials/prototype_source/ios_gpu_workflow.rst

 .. code:: shell

     cd PYTORCH_ROOT
-    USE_PYTORCH_METAL=ON python setup.py install --cmake
+    USE_PYTORCH_METAL=ON python setup.py develop --cmake

 The command above will build a custom pytorch binary from master.
-The ``install`` argument simply tells ``setup.py`` to override the existing PyTorch on your desktop.
+The ``develop`` argument simply tells ``setup.py`` to override the existing PyTorch on your desktop.
 Once the build finished, open another terminal to check the PyTorch version to see if the installation was successful.
 As the time of writing of this recipe, the version is ``1.8.0a0+41237a4``.
 You might be seeing different numbers depending on when you check out the code from master, but it should be greater than 1.7.0.

 .. code:: python